 2. Add a Splash of Vinegar

-• Mix equal amounts of apple cider vinegar and cool water, then soak paper towels in the solution and place them over the affected areas.
-Leave the paper towels on until they are dry and repeat the process several times a day for a few days.
+- Mix equal amounts of apple cider vinegar and cool water.
+Then soak paper towels in the solution and place them over the affected areas.
+Leave the paper towels on until they are dry, then gently remove them.
+You can repeat the process several times a day for a few days.

-• Use unfiltered apple cider vinegar and put into a spray bottle to spritz onto your skin or soak cotton balls and apply to the skin and let it dry.
+- Put unfiltered apple cider vinegar into a spray bottle to spritz onto your skin.
+Alternatively, you can soak cotton balls in unfiltered cider vinegar, apply to the skin, and let them dry.
 This works best after a water only shower; soap will dry out your skin further.

 3. Kitchen Cures

-Nothing gives better instant relief from sunburned skin then chilled cucumbers.
-Not only is the coolness of the cucumber soothing to the skin, but its antioxidants and analgesic properties promote healing and further relief from discomfort.
+Nothing gives better instant relief from sunburned skin than chilled cucumbers.
+The coolness of the cucumber is quite soothing to the skin.
+Additionally, its antioxidants and analgesic properties promote healing.

-Instant Relief: Slice up a chilled cucumber and lay the slices on any sunburned areas.
-Flip the slices after the first side heats up, like flipping your pillow to have the cool side up.
+Instant Relief: Slice a chilled cucumber and lay the slices on any sunburned areas.
+Flip the slices after the first side heats up, like flipping your pillow to the cool side.

 Lasting Relief: Put one or two chilled cucumbers in a blender to create a paste.
-You can add aloe vera gel or cornstarch if you would like it thicker.
-Apply this mixture directly on sunburned areas.
+You can add aloe vera gel or cornstarch to create a thicker paste.
+Apply this mixture directly to sunburned areas.

-Plain, live cultured yogurt contains an abundance of probiotics and enzymes that help heal skin.
-It must be plain, not vanilla flavored, yogurt and that it has probiotics.
-Make you’re your hands are clean, apply the yogurt directly to the burn, and let it sit for at least five minutes.
-When the pain has subsided, gently rinse with cool or lukewarm water.
+Make sure your hands are clean and apply the yogurt directly to the burn.
+Let it sit for at least five minutes.
+When the pain has subsided, gently rinse the yogurt off with cool or lukewarm water.

 Rich in antioxidants, black tea has been used for years to treat irritated and damaged skin, such as sunburns.
-Soak several tea bags in cool water and allow the tannins to release; when the water darkens the tea bags and water are ready to apply.
+Soak several tea bags in cool water and allow the tannins to release.
+You’ll know this when the water darkens substantially, indicating that the tea bags and water are ready to apply.

-You can apply the tea bags directly to your skin, which can be very useful in sensitive areas like eyelids.
+You can apply the tea bags directly to your skin, which can be useful in sensitive areas like eyelids.
 A cloth can also be soaked in the water to gently pat this solution on sunburned skin.
-Black tea will remove the heat, pain and stinging while the tannins released will help protect skin from UV radiation damage, reduce inflammation, and aid in restoring skin’s pH balance.
+Black tea will remove the heat, pain, and stinging quite quickly.
+Plus, the tannins released will reduce inflammation, help protect skin from UV rays, and aid in restoring the skin’s pH balance.

 4. Moisturize with Chilly Treatments

-It’s a known fact that sunburns dehydrate your skin, but sometimes those cooling soaks in the tub can also rob your skin of much needed moisture.
-Using moisturizer to help counteract this is always a good choice.
-Apply regularly, especially right after you soak or bathe, and chill in the refrigerator before use for some added relief.
+We’ve mentioned that sunburns dehydrate your skin, but those cooling soaks in the tub can can actually dehydrate you further.
+Use gentle, fragrance-free moisturizer to counteract this side effect.
+Be sure to apply regularly, especially right after you soak or bathe.
+You can also chill your moisturizer in the refrigerator before use for added relief.

 5. Aloe Vera: It’s What’s for Sunburns

-Probably the most popular and well-known method of curing the sting and heat of a sunburn, aloe vera has wonderful anti-inflammatory properties, plus natural soothing qualities.
+Probably the most popular sunburn remedy, aloe vera has wonderful anti-inflammatory properties.
 The most popular method of application is the gel form of aloe vera that you find in most stores.
-You can also use an aloe vera plant by breaking open the leaves and squeezing out the healing liquid within – make sure to chill this gelatinous substance for at least an hour before applying.
+However, you can also use an aloe vera plant directly.
+Simply break open the leaves and squeeze out the healing liquid within.
+We recommend chilling this gelatinous substance for at least an hour before applying.

-The application works the same regardless if you’re using a store-bought product or the real deal from a plant.
-Apply a light coating of chilled aloe vera gel onto any sunburned areas and allow it to dry to so your skin fully absorbs the medical properties.
+The application works the same for both store-bought products and plants.
+Apply a light coating of chilled aloe vera gel onto any sunburned areas.
+Though it may feel shockingly cold, allow it to dry so your skin fully absorbs the beneficial elements.